-- If PERSON 2 is married and interested in getting premium tax credits, PERSON 2 will need to file jointly with his or her spouse to get the tax credit. - If PERSON 2 is claimed as a dependent on someone else's tax return, list the names of the tax filer(s). - If PERSON 2 is claimed as a dependent, include how he or she is related to the tax filer(s). - For example, if PERSON 2 is the child of the tax filer, list "child."
+- If PERSON 2 is married and interested in getting premium tax credits, PERSON 2 will need to file jointly with their spouse to get the tax credit. - If PERSON 2 is claimed as a dependent on someone else's tax return, list the names of the tax filer(s). - If PERSON 2 is claimed as a dependent, include how they're related to the tax filer(s).

+For example, if PERSON 2 is the child of the tax filer, list "child."